 - obsessed with and possibly horny for the actual hero

 As with many other tropes and character types I love, the formative age at which I watched Star Trek: Deep Space Nine probably explains a great deal.
-I love that Dukat is pretty terrible in every possible way, from extreme (war crimes) to more mundane (infidelity), and yet also truly believes that he is a good guy.
+I love that Dukat is pretty terrible in every possible way, from extreme (war crimes) to more mundane (chronic wandering dick), and yet also truly believes that he is a good guy.
 (See: the way he is genuinely appalled when he realizes Sisko thinks he’s done something to Jake, which is simultaneously really funny to me, and also really revealing.)

 I’ve mentioned previously how interesting I’ve found the subtle ways the show sets up Sisko and Dukat as two sides of a coin — from the very beginning, when Kira responds to Sisko’s protest that the Federation is there to help by pointing out that that’s exactly what the Cardassians said.
 Trek has been doing interesting things with the “we’re not so different, you and I” dynamic since the original series, but probably my favorite version of it is Sisko and Dukat.
 Later on, the show spends more time playing Kira and Dukat off of each other — which I can’t complain too much about, really, because, while I’m eternally grateful they didn’t move forward with a planned romance arc for the characters, Alaimo and Visitor are pretty much always phenomenal together — but I really friggin’ adore the Sisko-Dukat dynamic.